amaresh329/DEVTINDERNODE/homework.md

 -Install mongoose library
--connect your application to the Database "connection-url"/devTinder -call the connectDB function and connect to database before starting application on 7777
+-connect your application to the Database "connection-url"/devTinder -call the connectDB function and connect to database before starting application on 7777 -create a userSchema & user Model
+-create POST /signup API to add data to database
+-push some documents using API calls from postman